opentargets/genetics-pipe/documentation/ot_genetics_deployment.md

 - [ ] Copy L2G file from the staging area to the development area (updating dates as necessary): `gsutil -m cp -r gs://genetics-portal-dev-staging/l2g/220212/predictions/l2g.full.220212.parquet/part-* gs://genetics-portal-dev-data/22.02.2/outputs/l2g/`
-- [ ] Run the `manhattan` step using either scripts for the workflow `scripts/dataproc-workflow-manhattan.sc`
+- [ ] Run the `manhattan` step using either scripts for the workflow `scripts/dataproc-workflow-manhattan.sc`.
+Note that the workflow assumes all prior steps have been completed and the inputs are available.
 - [ ] Check all the expected output directories are present using the ammonite script `amm scripts/check_outputs.sc`.

 ### Recipe to create infrastructure